 Q. Does Ross offer any Spring term courses?

 A. Yes.
 You can check the course catalog on Wolverine Access for Spring term course offerings.
-The Ross “Maymester” term is an abbreviated Spring term, running May 2 through May 26, 2023, whereby rising Juniors and Seniors can take Ross business courses.
-The courses available during Maymester 2023 are BE 300 (3.0 credits), MKT 310 (3.0 credits), MKT 313 (3.0 credits), and TO 411 (3.0 credits).
-More information on Maymester classes can be found here.
+The Ross “Maymester” term is an abbreviated Spring term, running May 7 through May 31, 2024, whereby rising Juniors and Seniors can take a Ross business course.
+The course available during Maymester 2024 is BE 300 (3.0 credits).
+More information on Maymester can be found here.

 Q. When is my appointment time?